Hermann von Hanneken (soldier)

+Early life

+von Hanneken was the son of the Prussian Colonel Hermann von Hanneken (1847–1899) and Hertha von der Lancken (1856–1914), who came from the house Plüggentin on Rügen.

+He first married on 27 September 1911, in Dessau, to Anna-Maria Gräfin von Hacke.
+She died months later, and he remarried on 26 June 1915 in Berlin, to Celia-Cicita von Soest (1891–1981). von Soest was the daughter of a factory owner. von Hanneke was considered to be rich by association with his brother-in-law, steel baron Karl Lange, who was also the secretary-general of the Association of the German Machine Industry.

 Early career

-On 19 July 1908 after training in cadet school von Hanneken joined the Königin Augusta Garde Grenadier Regiment No. 4 as a Fähnrich.
-A little over a year later, on 19 August 1909, he was promoted to Leutnant.
+On 19 July 1908 after training in a cadet school, von Hanneken joined the Königin Augusta Garde Grenadier Regiment No. 4 as a Fähnrich.
+A little over a year later, on 19 August 1909, he was promoted to leutnant.

-On 1 October 1913 until the start of the great war, he was apart of the Oldenburg Infantry Regiment No. 91.
+On 1 October 1913 until the start of World War I, he was a part of the Oldenburg Infantry Regiment No. 91.

 World War I

-Soon after the start of the Great War von Hanneken became the Adjutant of the III.
-Battalion of the 79th Reserve-Infantry-Regiment until 3 January 1915. von Hanneken was then transferred to the 260th Reserve-Infantry-Regiment as the Regiments-Adjutant, being promoted on 24 July 1915 to Oberleutnant.
-From 10 July 1916 he served as leader of the regiments Machine Gun-Company.
+Soon after the start of the Great War, von Hanneken became the Adjutant of the III.
+Battalion of the 79th Reserve-Infantry-Regiment until 3 January 1915. von Hanneken was then transferred to the 260th Reserve-Infantry-Regiment as the Regiments-Adjutant, being promoted on 24 July 1915 to oberleutnant.
+From 10 July 1916 he served as leader of the regiment's Machine Gun-Company.
 After 16 November 1916 he was made a temporary adjutant of the 37th Infantry-Division until 11 December 1916 in which he was transferred to the staff of the 78th-Reserve-Division.
 On 17 April 1917 von Hanneken into the Department "Foreign Armies" with the Chief of the General Staff of the Field Army.
-It was while he was during this time, on 15 July 1918, that he was promoted to Hauptmann.
-On 15 August 1918 von Hanneken was transferred into the Operations-Department of the Supreme Army Command, were he would stay until 24 September 1918.
+It was while he was during this time, on 15 July 1918, that he was promoted to hauptmann.
+On 15 August 1918 von Hanneken was transferred into the Operations-Department of the Supreme Army Command, where he would stay until 24 September 1918.
 After this point, he was made a General-Staff-Officer of the 88th Infantry-Division.